jeffreytwoods2/uvsim/README.md

 When you are done using UVSim, click the __Close__ button at the top to terminate the program (exact details of the button will vary by platform).

 ### Note on input files:
-If you want to process your own program through uvsim, check the files in __test_files__ to get an idea of what the program should look like.
-Note that the format for each line of your program should be either `+` or `-`, followed by the 4-digit instruction (see above for details on each instruction).
+If you want to process your own program through uvsim, you must ensure that the source file is formatted correctly.
+Each instruction (line) of the file should be either a `+` or `-` followed by 6 digits - a 3-digit operation (see above for details on each operation, and then a 3-digit target address (000 - 249).
+This program also supports an older file format with only 4-digits per instruction.
+This format is similar, but the operation (same as the ones detailed at the top of this file, but without the initial `0`) and the target address (00 - 99) are only 2 digits each.

 ---
 ## Customizing the App's Color Scheme